mhdeleglise/Gh/README.md

 For example, h(12) = 42 because  the maximum value of a product of _distinct primes_ whose sum is not larger than 12 is  2 x 3 x 7 = 42.

+The h function is rapidly increasing, h(n) is a huge number whose number of digits is about 0.43 x sqrt(n log n), and it is impossible to write the decimal expansion of h(n) for moderate values of n.

+Netthertheless it is possible to describe the factorization of h(n).
 Let n be a positive integer.
 We define pk as the largest prime p such that sk= 2 + 3 + .... + pk <= n, and we denote dk  the difference n - sk.